-It’s also regret about previous bets, both won and lost, according to UC Berkeley neuroscientists.
+It’s also regret about previous bets, both won and lost, according to University of California, Berkeley, neuroscientists.

-“Right after making a choice and right before finding out about the outcome, the brain is replaying and revisiting nearly every feature of what happened during the previous decision,” said senior author Ming Hsu, an associate professor in the Haas School of Business and Helen Wills Neuroscience Institute at UC Berkeley.
+“Right after making a choice and right before finding out about the outcome, the brain is replaying and revisiting nearly every feature of what happened during the previous decision,” said senior author Ming Hsu at UC Berkeley.

 “Instead of ‘I just gambled but maybe I shouldn’t have,’ it is, ‘Last round I gambled and that was a really good choice.’
 Or, ‘I played it safe last time but should have gone for it.'”

 The UC Berkeley study is one of a small but growing number of studies that record fast human brain activity—a thousand measurements per second—to reveal the complex array of operations underlying every decision we make, even those that may seem trivial.

 The researchers focused on the brain’s orbitofrontal cortex, long-known to be involved in reward processing and social interactions.

 Indeed, it was one of the main sites of damage in the well-known case involving 19th century railroad worker Phineas Gage, whose left frontal cortex was destroyed after an explosion drove an iron bar through his head.

 The damage altered his personality, making him impulsive and uninhibited—seemingly a man who didn’t regret any act, no matter how disastrous the outcome.

 In recent decades, the orbitofrontal cortex has been shown to be involved in how people value their choice options, how much regret they felt, how much risk they were taking and how valuable their choice was, all of which guide future choices or help someone appraise how good or bad the outcome was.